Centre for Forensic Neuroscience

 • Suitability and ethical considerations

-This case-by-case approach is intended to ensure that clients understand the scope, cost and limitations of the examination before deciding whether to proceed.
+This case-by-case approach is intended to ensure that clients understand the scope, quoted fee and limitations of the examination before deciding whether to proceed.
 To discuss your specific circumstances, contact Dr Keith Ashcroft for a confidential discussion.

 Conclusion